-Every Company other than Government company, shall file a onetime return of outstanding receipt of money or loan by a company but not considered as deposits, in terms of clause (c) of sub-rule 1 of rule 2 from the 1st April, 2014 to 31 March, 2019 in form DPT-3 within 90 days from the closure of financial year i.e by 29 June 2019.
+Every Company other than Government company, shall file a return of outstanding receipt of money or loan by a company but not considered as deposits, in terms of clause (c) of sub-rule 1 of rule 2 in form DPT-3 within 90 days from the closure of financial year i.e by 30 June Every Year.

 Deposit Meaning :